Your Credit Score Matters: How to Check and Improve It?

 1. Annual Credit Reports

-Under federal law, you're entitled to one free credit report from each of the three major credit bureaus — Experian, Equifax, and TransUnion — every 12 months.
+Federal law entitles you to one free credit report from each of the three main credit bureaus— Experian, Equifax, and TransUnion—every twelve months.

 2. Credit Monitoring Services